maplibre/martin/README-main.md

 # Usage

-Martin requires a database connection string.
-It can be passed as a command-line argument or as a `DATABASE_URL` environment variable.
+Martin requires at least one PostgreSQL [connection string](#postgresql-connection-string) or a [tile source file](#mbtile-and-pmtile-sources) as a command-line argument.
+A PG connection string can also be passed via the `DATABASE_URL` environment variable.

 ```shell
 martin postgresql://postgres@localhost/db